Dining styling & festive treats with TV chef José Pizarro

 I think it’s because tapas is all about sharing; it’s very social, so it’s the perfect food for groups of friends or family or work colleagues who want to relax.
 It’s also very diverse so everyone can find something that they love.

 What type of food do you cook for friends & family at Christmas?

 It has to be something you can prepare easily ahead of time, and of course, it has to look and taste amazing!
-I like to think of Christmas as a big party, so I am a huge fan of one-pot meals and dishes that make an exciting centrepiece, such as a whole fish or whole chicken – they make the perfect winter warmers.
-If you are feeling adventurous, my goat stew from the Basque book (Basque: Spanish recipes from San Sebastian and beyond by José Pizarro) is something I make love to make at Christmas.
+I like to think of Christmas as a big party, so I am a huge fan of one-pot meals and dishes that make an exciting centrepiece, such as a whole fish or whole chicken, like my chicken stewed in cider and apples – the perfect winter warmer.

 What is your favourite quick and easy canape recipe to make when entertaining friends at Christmas?